Changpeng Zhao: Views on cryptocurrency

 In an interview with The New York Times, Zhao said people are getting into crypto as they see it grow, "trade it and make money off it as opposed to using it," but that the market will always self-correct.
 On April 6, 2021, Zhao told Bloomberg Markets that nearly 100% of his liquid net worth was in the form of cryptocurrency.

 Personal life

-In 2005, he moved back to China, eventually owning an apartment in Shanghai.
+After finishing education, he initially moved to Tokyo, then to Shanghai in 2005, eventually owning an apartment in Shanghai.
 In 2015, he sold his Shanghai apartment and used the funds to purchase bitcoin.
 Zhao stayed in China until the Chinese government banned crypto exchanges in late 2017.
-He is currently based in Dubai, United Arab Emirates.
+He lives in Abu Dhabi, United Arab Emirates.

 Zhao met his wife Yang Weiqing in 1999 and they married in 2003.
 They have two children.
 They divorced when their eldest daughter was two years old, around 2005.
 Zhao has been in a "life partner" relationship with his business partner and fellow Binance co-founder, Yi He, since they met in 2014.
 They have three children together.

 Citizenship

-Zhao is a Canadian, French, and UAE citizen.
+Zhao is a citizen of Canada and the UAE.
 In 2022, Zhao said that he had acquired Canadian citizenship some 30 years before, around 1992 shortly after immigrating to the country with his family.